Edward Seymour (physician): Works

 In 1859 Seymour published an open letter, addressed to the Earl of Shaftesbury, On the Laws which regulate Private Lunatic Asylums, with a comparative View of the process "de lunatico inquirendo" in England and the law of France; it had some observations on the causes of insanity, and its treatment during the preceding 25 years.
 He also published: On Tumours in the Abdomen; On some of the Diseases of the Stomach; and a series of papers On the specific Effect of Atmospheric Poison in the Production of Fever.

 Cricket career

-Seymour played first-class cricket for Cambridge University in one match in 1819, totalling 0 runs with a highest score of 0 and holding 1 catch.
+Seymour played for Cambridge University in one match in 1819, totalling 0 runs with a highest score of 0 and holding 1 catch.

 Family

 On 4 September 1817 Seymour married Maria Searancke of Clapton, and by her had a family of six sons and four daughters.
 The eldest son, Lieutenant-colonel Charles Frederick Seymour, C.B., of the 84th regiment, was acting adjutant-general at the siege of Lucknow.